kellpossible/blog/content/Adventures/22-BlueMountainsCanyoning2018.rst

 :author: Luke Frisken
 :slug: adventures/blue-mountains-canyoning-2018
 :gallery: {photo}BlueMountainsCanyoning2018
-:image: {photo}BlueMountainsCanyoning2018/.jpg
+:image: {photo}BlueMountainsCanyoning2018/20180331_142255.jpg
 :dropcap: O

 nce again I found myself struggling on the 10 hour drive from Melbourne to the Blue Mountains over the Easter Weekend.
-In the car with me were 3 other intrepid folks, keen to taste the fresh, moist, green air of the canyons in the Wollangambe area.
+In the car with me were 3 other intrepid folks, keen to get into the moist green air of the canyons in the Wollangambe area.

 At about 9:45pm, deciding we were definitely unwilling to try Mc